Part One of Three in this Series.

 At first glance, this may be the most boring blog post ever.
 Or, it might be the most important if you are fumbling over your video settings.

-Drone video settings and how they work is still the subject of much confusion in the DJI community.
-I am not 100% comfortable with video so I decided to re-educate myself starting at ground zero, and share some discoveries with you.
+Drone video settings and how they work is still the subject of much confusion in the DJI flying community.
+I have never been 100% comfortable with video so I decided to re-educate myself starting at ground zero, and share some discoveries with you.
 With our DJI drones, we use the same camera for both stills and video.
 While there is a cross-over between videography and still photography, it will pay dividends to understand the basic concepts and settings of both.

-A year ago my business partner Stacy and I decided on the Mavic 2 Pro as our preferred go-to drone.
-Bundled with automatic dual-frequency switching, compact size, less in-flight noise, and the all-important one-inch sensor, this drone is so solid and inviting to fly.
-With the Mavic 2 Pro also came a new can of worms in the video settings.
+Some time ago, my business partner Stacy and I decided on the Mavic 2 Pro as our preferred go-to drone.
+Bundled with automatic dual-frequency switching, compact size, less in-flight noise, and the all-important one-inch sensor, this drone is solid and inviting to fly.
+With the Mavic 2 Pro also arrived a new can of worms in the video settings.

 Video formats, codecs, and containers; (lions and tigers, and bears, oh my!) scary stuff to try and grasp when all we want to do is make a nice drone video to share with family and friends, right?
 Why is this so scary?
 For starters, there are so many acronyms and set-up options to consider – even before dealing with proper camera exposure.
 Let’s start with a breakdown of terminology and definitions.